Quasisymmetric Schubert calculus: Introduction

 \section{Introduction}

 Traditionally, \emph{Schubert calculus} studies the cohomology rings of \newword{generalized flag varieties}, quotients $G/P$ of a Kac--Moody Lie group $G$ by a parabolic subgroup $P$.
-The key feature enabling a combinatorial analysis of $H^*(G/P)$ is the existence of a stratification of $G/P$ by \emph{Schubert varieties}, giving it the structure of a CW-complex with only even-dimensional cells.
-Such a cell decomposition yields a distinguished linear basis of $H^*(G/P)$, which one models through combinatorial tools, e.g., \emph{Schubert polynomials}.
-This approach yields a very precise and fine understanding of $H^*(G/P)$.
-For example, when $G/P$ is a complex Grassmannian, its cohomology is governed by the combinatorics of Schur functions and the structure coefficients of $H^*(G/P)$ are the \emph{Littlewood-Richardson coefficients}, computed in an explicit positive combinatorial fashion by the theory of \emph{Young tableaux} \cite{Littlewood.Richardson} or \emph{puzzles} \cite{Knutson.Tao.Woodward}.
+The key feature facilitating combinatorial analysis of $H^*(G/P)$ is the stratification of $G/P$ by \emph{Schubert varieties}, giving it the structure of a CW-complex with only even-dimensional cells.
+Such a cell decomposition yields a distinguished linear basis of $H^*(G/P)$, which one models through combinatorial tools, e.g.\ \emph{Schubert polynomials}.
+This approach yields a very precise understanding of $H^*(G/P)$.
+For example, when $G/P$ is a complex Grassmannian, its cohomology is governed by the combinatorics of \emph{Schur functions} and the structure coefficients of $H^*(G/P)$ are the \emph{Littlewood-Richardson coefficients}, computed in an explicit positive combinatorial fashion by the theory of \emph{Young tableaux} \cite{Littlewood.Richardson} or \emph{puzzles} \cite{Knutson.Tao.Woodward}.

 Schur functions are examples of \emph{symmetric functions}; indeed, they are the most celebrated basis of the ring $\Sym$ of symmetric functions.
 Partly because of this connection, the study of $\Sym$ and its analogues is now one of the central subjects of algebraic combinatorics.
 The past 50 years have seen a remarkable flowering of \emph{quasisymmetric function theory}, since the introduction \cite{Stanley, Gessel} of the ring $\QSym$ of \emph{quasisymmetric functions} as a tool in enumerative combinatorics.
 Now, deep connections are known between the combinatorics of $\QSym$ and such diverse additional areas as Hopf algebras (e.g., \cite{Malvenuto.Reutenauer,Ehrenborg,Hoffman,Aguiar.Bergeron.Sottile}), graph theory \cite{Shareshian.Wachs}, probability \cite{Stanley:riffle,Hersh.Hsiao}, time series \cite{Diehl.EbrahimiFard.Tapia}, Petersen varieties \cite{Nadeau.Tewari:divided}, Macdonald theory \cite{Corteel.Haglund.Mandelshtam.Mason.Williams}, and representation theory (e.g, \cite{Duchamp.Krob.Leclerc.Thibon, Tewari.vanWilligenburg, Searles:extended, Choi.Kim.Nam.Oh}).
 For additional background on quasisymmetic functions, see \cite{Mason} or the textbook \cite{Luoto.Mykytiuk.vanWilligenburg}.